A turbo is one of the most significant ways to dramatically increase how much horsepower your engine puts out.

 How Much HP Would A Turbo Add To An I4?

-In general, don’t expect more than a 10% horsepower gain for Inline-4 engines.
+In general, don’t expect more than a 10% horsepower increase for Inline-4 engines.

-They’re the fundamental workhorse of the engine family, known for plodding along and getting the job done.
+They’re the essential workhorse of the engine family, known for plodding along and getting the job done.
 Nothing special, nothing terrible.

-(Across most of the world, turbos are fitted to I4s by manufacturers to increase fuel economy.
+(Across most of the world, turbos are fitted to I4s by manufacturers to improve fuel efficiency.
 In the US, this trend hasn’t caught on.)

 In small hatchbacks, don’t waste your time on anything naturally-aspirated and less than a 1.4.
 If you’re looking at heavier cars with an I4, you’ll need at least a 1.8.